f951753/puppetdbquery/README.md

-#puppetdbquery
+# puppetdbquery

 A script that query your PuppetDB and/or console database for status, runs, events, facts, metrics, ...
 It aims at bringing the console/dashboard informations to the command line

-##This script is compatible with :
+## This script is compatible with :
 * 3.x / 2015.x / 2016.x Puppet Enterprise versions
 * 4.x Community versions

-##Prerequisite
+## Prerequisite

-This script needs absolutly no prerequisite but a bash shell, it can query local database (default) or distant one with split installation for example.
+This script needs absolutly no prerequisite but a bash and psql command, it can query local database (default) or distant one with split installation for example.
 But in order to query the console and/or puppetdb database and for security reason you will need to create a readonly user for those databases, you can use the addreadonly2database script in this repo to do that.

-##Configuration
+## Configuration

 You probably need to configure some parameters of this script to reflect your Puppet configuration: